leftArrow

 Broken Object Level Authorization is a serious security risk that can lead to unauthorized data disclosure, manipulation, and destruction.
 Failing to implement access control policies properly is the root cause of BOLA security flaws.
 Finding and fixing it is crucial to API security.

-- Protect data: Identifying and remediating the BOLA OWASP API risk enables you to effectively protect your data.
+• Protect data: Identifying and remediating the BOLA OWASP API risk enables you to effectively protect your data.
 Attackers steal your data under your nose by exploiting such vulnerability.
-However, with proper access controls, only users with the requisite permissions can access data, preventing data theft.
+However, with proper access controls, only users with the requisite permissions can access data, preventing sensitive data exposure.

 How to Prevent and Mitigate Risks from BOLA Vulnerability?

-The following are some tips to help you prevent and mitigate the risks arising from insecure data object references.
+The following are some practices to help you prevent and mitigate the risks arising from insecure data object references.

 Ensure Proper Access Controls